scipopt/MatlabSCIPInterface/README.md

   environment variables for SCIP and prompts for userinput, if it does not find a valid SCIP installation.

+- Note that for octave, the SCIP installation paths should not contain spaces.
+So you might need to rename "SCIPOptSuite 8.0.0", e.g., to "SCIPOptSuite8.0.0".

 ### Troubleshooting

 #### Compiler